Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 Raw sabja seeds are tiny, oval, and jet black.
 They are hard and not pleasant to eat dry.
 When you add water, they absorb it quickly and the outer layer forms a transparent, gel-like coating.
 Each seed ends up looking like a tiny tadpole: a dark centre surrounded by a puffy, clear bubble.

-Are Sabja Seeds the Same as Chia Seeds
+Are Sabja Seeds the Same as Chia Seeds?

 People mix these up constantly.
 Both are small.
 Both swell in water.
 Both form a gel.
 But they are different plants with different properties.